luizaugustoliveira/AdminDashboard-ProjetoProgWeb/README.md

 # Full Stack E-Commerce + Dashboard & CMS: Next.js 13 App Router

-This project is inspired by [Code With Antonio's YouTube tutorial](https://www.youtube.com/channel/UCcDGs4xksF0Y3FvF8gbqZSg) on building a Full Stack E-Commerce platform using Next.js 13 App Router, React, Tailwind, Prisma, and MySQL.
-The tutorial emphasizes the utilization of Next.js 13 App Router for creating a seamless navigation and user experience in a fully functional E-Commerce platform with an Admin Dashboard.
+This project was inspired in a functional E-Commerce platform with an Admin Dashboard.

 ## Technologies Used